Classroom - This SUNY Canton degree can be earned in a traditional classroom setting.

 Career Ready at Graduation

-Organizations prioritize hiring individuals with skills in working with people who have a strong background in applied psychology.
-SUNY Canton students spend time in a variety of human service agencies and are prepared for immediate employment in non-licensed entry level positions with other professionals in counseling, habilitation and rehabilitation, and social work to assist clients in becoming successful in their lives.
-The SUNY Canton applied psychology program also provides a strong foundation for students who plan to seek licensure for positions in human and social service settings and who want to continue their studies at graduate and professional schools.
+Organizations prioritize hiring individuals with skills in working with people and who have a strong background in applied psychology.
+SUNY Canton students spend time in a variety of human service agencies and are prepared for immediate employment in non-licensed entry-level positions in counseling, habilitation and rehabilitation, and social work assisting clients in becoming successful in their lives.
+The SUNY Canton Applied Psychology program also provides a strong foundation for students who plan to seek licensure for positions in human and social service settings and who want to continue their studies at graduate and professional schools.

 One of the Fastest Growing Fields

 Real World Experience

-While traditional Bachelor of Arts programs in Psychology focus on research and broad psychological theory and concepts in a liberal arts context, SUNY Canton's approach emphasizes many of those theories and knowledge, but also the skills and strategies that are applied in real world field experiences.
-Our graduates will have spent a significant portion of their time as students in several human service locations around the North Country area, helping work with people who have psychological distress, developmental delays, and behavioral problems.
+While traditional Bachelor of Arts programs in Psychology focus on research and broad psychological theory and concepts in a liberal arts context, SUNY Canton's approach emphasizes many of those theories and knowledge, but also the skills and strategies that are applied in real-world field experiences.
+Our graduates will have spent a significant portion of their time as students in human service locations, working with people who have psychological distress, developmental delays, and behavioral problems.

 The focus of our program is providing the skills needed to help people of diverse backgrounds and varied life issues.
 Students who did well in high school life sciences and who are well-rounded individuals, with a dream of helping others, often do well in our program.